magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 ## The Dance Floor

-Then came Steph, tipsy and sprawling on the floor.
-"I'm the disco ball!"

-Sarah dropped down beside her, giggling.
-"Perfect!
-Don't move - we just need ABBA."

-Cue *Dancing Queen*.
-The floor erupted.
-Brina dragged a blushing Michael into the circle; Walter enjoyed the music, Gracie laughing beside him.
-Even Ray joined in, quipping mid-spin: "Newton never said anything about standing still."
+Steph was well past tipsy, swaying dramatically with her arms in the air, then suddenly dropping to the floor with a flourish.
+She rolled onto her back, giggling uncontrollably, and announced, “Look at me!
+I’m spinning, I’m the disco ball!”

+Sarah’s eyes lit up; she crouched beside Steph, clapping her hands in delight.
+“This is perfect—you are the disco ball!” she laughed.
+“All we need now is *ABBA*!”

+Right on cue, Dancing Queen roared through the speakers.
+The dance floor erupted into cheers.
+Brina tugged Michael into the circle, Gracie and Walter joined with easy smiles, and even Ray was swept along.

+He threw in an exaggerated twirl and called out: “Careful, folks—if I spin any faster, we’ll need peer review!”

 ## Me